arangodb/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/ExplainingQueries.md

 query stage roughly equates to a line in your original query, which you can see under _Comment_.

-#### Executing an instrumented query
+### Profiling Queries

 Sometimes when you have a complex query it can become very unclear where time is spend during the execution, even for intermediate ArangoDB users!
 For this reason we allow you to execute a query with special instrumentation code enabled.

-The resulting query result will contain a copy of the query plan as well as detailed execution statistics.
+The resulting query result will contain a copy of the query plan as well as __detailed execution statistics__.
 To use this in an interactive fashion on the shell you can use the `_profileQuery` method on the `ArangoDatabase` object.
 This will display all the usual information contained in the explain, but additionally you get all the statistics, the query profile and per node stats.